 TALK: You will have lots of conversations—with your future spouse, with the pastor, with your parents, and with other couples in the church.
 These conversations will both prepare you for the wedding day and help you to grow in godliness.

-WHAT’S IN THIS BINDER In this binder, you will find most of the materials you will need for premarital counseling at CHBC.
+WHAT’S IN THIS BINDER In this binder, you will find most of the materials you will need for premarital counseling at CBC.

 In the first section of this binder you should have: